 - Do you think it's because it makes them feel powerful?
-How does that work? - $\cdot$ Do you think it's because they're afraid of being bullied themselves? - $\cdot$ How might emotional or psychological issues come into play? - $\cdot$ Could it be that they themselves were bullied in the past? - Could it be that they may have witnessed or experienced physical abuse at home?
+How does that work? - · Do you think it's because they're afraid of being bullied themselves? - · How might emotional or psychological issues come into play? - · Could it be that they themselves were bullied in the past? - · Could it be that they may have witnessed or experienced physical abuse at home?

-6. After someone has been physically bullied, how can you help them?
+6. After the fact, how can you help someone who's been physically bullied?

 - Should you check to see if they're physically okay?
-If they've been beaten up, should you get a medical professional, like a school nurse? - Could it be helpful to say something like, "I saw what happened, and you didn't deserve that"?
+If they've been beaten up, should you get a medical professional, like a school nurse? - · Could it be helpful to say something like, "I saw what happened, and you didn't deserve that"?
 Could you say, "I'm sorry that happened to you.
 That wasn't right"?
 Why or why not say these things? - Could it help to tell a trusted adult together, like a teacher, coach, or a parent?
 Do you think it would be hard for them to tell an adult by themselves?
-Might it be easier if they have a witness with them?
+Might it be easier if they have someone with them?